fyngyrz/soyacro/README.md

 like, preferably something very unlikely, so as to prevent anyone from stumbling upon the cgi.

+Personally, I run it on a webserver inside my LAN, which has no external means of access, so I'm not worried about anyone else using it.
+The above remarks are more meant for those who only have a public webserver to place this on.

 ## Use:

 When you write your post on this page, if you use an acronym (defined as